GreenAI-Uppa/deep_learning_mcmc/README.md

-# deep learning by MCMC
+# Deep learning by MCMC

-Well, not so deep, because the repo does it with one layer.

-This repo provides the code to optimize a linear model with Markov Chain Monte Carlo Optimization
+This repo is a work in progress to provide the code to optimize a linear model with Markov Chain Monte Carlo Optimization

  Installation